stickynoteme/HotClipper/README.md

 Saving me time and energy, by allowing me to keep all my templates in one place.

 ### Why AHKv2?
-Because it had better raw clipboard handling then v1 and thus worked with more programs.
+Because it had better raw clipboard handling than v1 and thus worked with more programs.

 ### Why Does it still not work in program X?
 You're guess for program X would be as good as mine.